celsowm/metal-orm/docs/level-3-backend-tutorial.md

 - Add `beforeInsert`/`afterUpdate` hooks to entities (via `Entity({ hooks })`) for auditing or soft deletes.
 - Register domain event handlers on the `OrmContext` to emit application events after `saveChanges()`.
 - Swap `include()` for `includeLazy()` if you want smaller payloads and on-demand loading for heavy relations.
+- Build a frontend for this API by following the companion guide: `docs/level-3-front-tutorial.md`.